Gajol/IT-Notes/Notes/API Management/API Management.md

  API management is the process of creating and publishing web application programming interfaces (APIs), enforcing their usage policies, controlling access, nurturing the subscriber community, collecting and analyzing usage statistics, and reporting on performance.
 API Management components provide mechanisms and tools to support developer and subscriber community ([Wikipedia - API Management](https://en.wikipedia.org/wiki/API_management))

 ## Why API management?
 A single point of entry for all connected systems and services.
-Helps developers (IT, client-external, business-citizen) develop to APIs.
+Helps developers (IT, client-authenitcation, authenitcation, business-citizen) develop to APIs.

 - [CMS Wire - Why API Management](https://www.cmswire.com/information-management/what-is-api-management-and-why-do-i-need-it/).
 See the below informaation for the featres of API management.